-Despite being both basque cities, and very close to each other, they are fundamentally different.
+Despite being both basque cities and very close to each other, they are fundamentally different.
 In this post, we will mostly explore the differences between the two main cities of the Basque country and which is the best destination for you.
-To achieve this we will explore both towns in terms of:
+To achieve this, we will explore both towns in terms of the following:

 - General Beauty;

 - Things to see and do;

 - City Vibe;

 San Sebastian is an elegant city with classical architecture, located on a beautiful bay with two mounts on each side and an esthetically pleasant island in the middle.
 The city isn’t very large (only half the size of Bilbao), and its old town is even smaller, making it more attractive.
 San Sebastian screams belle epoch charm.

 Bilbao is a bigger city that developed as an industrial town but, in the past decades, transformed into a modern one with some beautiful buildings, parks, and museums.
 Bilbao has been investing heavily in architectural art, creating a fascinating town full of things to do.

 Though, in our opinion, San Sebastian still has an advantage and takes the win.

 Things to do in Bilbao and San Sebastian

 Neither Bilbao nor San Sebastian are particularly big cities, though Bilbao is considerably bigger than San Sebastian.
 So you can easily visit either of them in 2 or 3 days or both in 4 days.
 Despite being small, both cities have numerous landmarks, attractions, and things to do.
 In fact, both cities are home to some of the most famous landmarks in Spain.